 The sustainability plan is genuine rather than marketing language: Design Hotels confirms the property preserves 93% of the original jungle on its land.
 That means cabañas are spread across 900 metres of shoreline with real distance between them, rather than packed into a dense resort footprint.
 The Michelin Guide called it ultra-bohemian and ultra-sustainable, and structurally distinct compared to newer Tulum builds.

 Papaya Playa runs 84 to 100 units across cabañas (simple palapa huts), casitas (mid-range), and full beachfront villas.
-Nightly rates run $323 to $2,000-plus because the cabin you pick genuinely changes the experience, from rustic-beach-hut to private-villa-with-butler.
+The rate spread is enormous because the cabin you pick genuinely changes the experience, from rustic-beach-hut to private-villa-with-butler.
 Most properties this size only offer two or three categories; here there are closer to six, and the cheapest and most expensive share the same shoreline.

-Papaya Playa Project opened in December 2011 and is the property that, more than any other, set the template everyone else on this beach road copied.
-It's a Design Hotels member (so bookable through Marriott Bonvoy), a Michelin Guide listing, and the winner of Condé Nast Traveller UK's Readers' Choice top spot in 2024.
+It's a Design Hotels member (so bookable through Marriott Bonvoy) and carries a Michelin Guide listing.
 The site runs 900 metres of beachfront with roughly 84 to 100 cabañas, casitas and villas, and the operating philosophy preserves 93% of the jungle.

 The monthly full-moon parties and Saturday DJ sessions remain the social gravity of southern Tulum, though the Tablet Magazine piece from 2020 already noted this is something of a throwback to the era when Tulum had not yet filled up with boutique hotels.
 The party is still here.
 So is the crowd that made it famous.